-- Population growth, increasing water demand, contamination issues, and drought have placed the state’s water supply under tremendous stress.
+- Population growth, increasing water demand, contamination issues and droughts have placed the state’s water supply under tremendous stress.

 - Protecting water resources and utilizing conservation practices will be essential to sustaining the state’s water demand-supply balance.

-- AgriLife Extension’s conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes, and agricultural production systems.
+- Conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes and agricultural production systems.

-The benefits of these programs are measured in terms of water saved, water-cost savings, number of jobs and annual wages for trainees in the landscape-irrigation profession, and externally funded grant dollars received and spent locally to implement watershed protection and educational programs.
+The benefits of these programs are measured in terms of water saved, water-cost savings, number of jobs and annual wages for trainees in the landscape-irrigation profession, and benefits associated with watershed protection and educational programs.

-- Water conservation programs have resulted in a potential savings of 1.5 billion gallons annually (enough to supply 9,500 households), valued at $5.4 million (using municipal water rates).
+- Water conservation programs have resulted in a potential savings of 4.1 billion gallons annually (enough to supply 37,500 households), valued at $15 million.

-- Programs that provide certification in landscape irrigation, onsite wastewater systems management, and water quality directly support over 1,440 jobs, with $39.3 million in annual wages.
+- Programs that provide certification in landscape irrigation, onsite wastewater systems management and water quality directly support 1,890 jobs, with $62.4 million in annual wages.

 - The ultimate societal benefit to Texas is the protection and more efficient use of scarce water resources.